 If INCEVT ≥ 0, an array containing the concentration of evapotranspiration flux for each species will be read.
 If INCEVT < 0, the concentration of evapotranspiration flux for each species will be reused from the last stress period.
 If INCEVT < 0 is specified for the first stress period, then by default, the concentration of negative evapotranspiration flux (sink) is set to the aquifer concentration, while the concentration of positive evapotranspiration flux (source) is set to zero.

-(Enter item 6 for each species if FEVT = T and INCEVT ≥ 0)
+(Enter item 6 for each species if INCEVT ≥ 0)

 6 Record: CEVT(NCOL,NROW)